A New Data Integration Framework for Covid-19 Social Media Information: Methodology

-\subsubsection{Afinn sentiment score (\texttt{Afinn})}
+\item \textbf{Afinn sentiment score (\texttt{Afinn})}

-We fitted the \texttt{Afinn} marginal with a reparametrized version of Skew Student $t$ type 3 model (SST), which, similarly to the previous marginal, belongs to the family of GAMLSS distributions and depends on four parameters: the mode ($\mu$), scaling ($\sigma$), skewness ($\nu$) and kurtosis ($\tau$) \citep{fernandez1998bayesian}.
-The pdf for the SST model is
+We fitted the \texttt{Afinn} marginal with a reparametrized version of Skew Student $t$ type 3 model (SST), which, similarly to the previous marginal, belongs to the family of GAMLSS distributions and depends on four parameters: the mode ($\mu$), scaling ($\sigma$), skewness ($\nu$) and kurtosis ($\tau$) \cite{fernandez1998bayesian}.
+Similarly to the SHASHo2 model, for the SST model we assumed that the parameter $\mu$ is related to time, as explanatory variable, through an appropriate link function, with coefficient $\beta$.